ludios/item-maker/README.md

 item-maker
 ===

-This program is designed to collect lines (of anything, e.g. URLs) into a RocksDB database and write "item files" containing N lines per item, with no redundant lines within or across items.
+`item-maker` collects lines (of anything, e.g. URLs) into a RocksDB database and write "item files" containing N lines per item, with no redundant lines within or across items.

-It was motivated by a common use case when archiving the web: URLs are discovered by some process, often redundantly, but each URL needs to be archived just once using some batch process that accepts a list of URLs.
+It is motivated by a common use case when archiving the web: URLs are discovered by some process, often redundantly, but each URL needs to be archived just once using some batch process that accepts a list of URLs.